drupalprojects/field_conditional_state/README.txt

 Current Maintainer: Tobias Xy

-The Field conditional state module (FCS) allows to set the status of entity fields depending on the value / the status of different fields within the same entity.
+The Field Conditional State module (FCS) allows to set the status of entity fields depending on the value / the status of different fields within the same entity.